 - Celebration of the Birth of Jesus every year on 24th December at the Tellaro harbour.
 Over 1000 people from nearby villages and towns come to see this historic event.
 Over 5000 candles are used to cover all the streets of this village for this very night!
 It’s a festival like no other.
 The display of firecrackers at the end is overwhelming!

 - The Soto-ria Gallery is also worth a peek as its a constant reminder about the town’s past.
 The gallery was used as a defense mechanism against the Catalans till the 19th century.

 - So the Octopus saved the village of Tellaro from the pirates!
-Since then, the people of Tellaro worship the Octopus and it is a common sight to see beautiful Octopus paintings, door handles and knick knacks all around this hamlet.
-There’s even a Festival of the Octopus every second Sunday of August.
+Since then, the people of Tellaro worship the Octopus.
+It is a common sight to see Octopus paintings, Octupus door handles and knick knacks in this hamlet.
+There’s even a Festival of the Octopus every second Sunday of August!

-How to Reach Tellaro:
+How to get to Tellaro: